Who are Protestants?

 If the above confession is true it means that the following numbered items are also true, or else FAITH in Jesus Christ IS NOT truly the ONLY cause for a person's eternal salvation.

 But, do Protestants really believe all these things?
-If not, their belief in Sola Fide is not logical.
+If not, their belief in Sola Fide is neither logical nor reasonable.

-And isn't this belief, this Protestant tradition of self-commendation, a premature and unwarranted anticipation of the final judgment, which our Lord Jesus Christ alone will pass?
+And isn't this belief, this Protestant tradition of self-commendation, nothing more than a premature and unwarranted anticipation of the final judgment, which our Lord Jesus Christ alone will pass?
 2 Corinthians 10:18

 Those who insist that once a person is saved, that person is always saved and cannot lose his salvation for any reason after he is saved.